olegshevts/nibs-bids/nibs-bids-v6/non-invasive-brain-stimulation-v6.2.md

 | `intended_for` | string | (Optional) BIDS-style reference/URI to a recorded data file associated with the response/measurement (example: `bids::sub-01/ses-01/eeg/sub-01_ses-01_task-..._eeg.eeg`). |
 | `timestamp` | string | (Optional) Timestamp in ISO 8601 format. |

+* Notes

-* Motor response–related parameters in the NIBS-BIDS specification are intended to store procedure-level or device-reported summary values used during stimulation setup (e.g., motor threshold determination).
+- Motor response–related parameters in the NIBS-BIDS specification are intended to store procedure-level or device-reported summary values used during stimulation setup (e.g., motor threshold determination).

-* They are not intended to replace or describe EMG recordings or waveform-level analyses, which should be represented using dedicated EMG data types and extensions when available.
+- They are not intended to replace or describe EMG recordings or waveform-level analyses, which should be represented using dedicated EMG data types and extensions when available.

+- If `electric_field_*` values are computed offline as part of post-processing, they SHOULD be stored in a derived dataset (or accompanied by sufficient provenance metadata to reproduce the computation).

 ### 1.4 `*_nibs.json` & `*_nibs.tsv` hierarchy logic